TARGENE/TMLE.jl/docs/src/index.md

 To run an estimation procedure, we need 3 ingredients:

 - A dataset
-- A parameter of interest
+- A estimand of interest
-- A nuisance parameters specification
+- A nuisance estimands specification

 For instance, assume the following simple data generating process: